rootstrap/ai-job-title-area-classification/README.md

-# Classification of job positions by area
+#                           Classification of Job Positions by an Area
 This is a project to classify job positions using machine learning, more specifically, supervised learning.
 The main goal is to get a classifier that receives a job position in the form of a sentence, written in natural language, for example `CEO and Founder` and returns the job area for that position.
 The different areas (labels for the classification) are:
 * Business